 Introductory Remarks

-It is typical of those who either derogated or trivialized Derrida’s approach to textuality to take il n’y a pas de hors-texte as a key to his whole approach rather than as a compression of something specifically going on in the text of which it formed a part.
+It is typical of those who either derogated or trivialized Derrida’s approach to textuality to take il n’y a pas de hors-texte as a key to his whole approach, rather than as a compression of something specifically going on in the text of which it formed a part.
 For example, in his History of Madness, Foucault declares Derrida to be engaged in a “historically determined little pedagogy...which teaches the student that there is nothing outside the text…that it is never necessary to look beyond it...a pedagogy that inversely gives to the voice of the masters that unlimited sovereignty that allows it indefinitely to re-say the text.”
 There is a context to this verbal assault, of course.
 In the History, Foucault had made much of the way in which traditional readings of Descartes’s Meditations sideline his glancing reference to the possibility that, in his doubts, he is mad.
 Derrida reads this as no more than a rhetorical strategy of disarming a naïve reader who might recoil at hyperbolic doubts.
 Foucault then reads Derrida’s approach as trivializing Descartes’s demarcation of the thinker from the lunatic who raves.
 Foucault finds here part of a discourse, historically situated, that is in process of creating systematic borders between sanity and madness.
 For him, Derrida is “reduc[ing] discursive practices to textual traces; the elision of events that are produced there, leaving only marks for a reading.”

 In commenting on this polemic a few years later, Edward Said would seem to agree with Foucault in his criticism that Derrida’s method cannot “get hold of the local material density and power of ideas as historical actuality.”
 Said declares that “here the divergence between Derrida and Foucault [is] dramatic…[for] Foucault’s work re-identifies the particular interests texts serve.”
 Said cites, as a “dramatic” example of his “divergence” from Derrida, Foucault’s complaint that Derrida will not proceed beyond the text.
 Nevertheless, Said does present his own paper as demonstrating the need for textual analysis to include the Derridean preoccupations, even while he appears to think that Foucault is right to object that Derrida’s concerns do indeed remain contained within text.
 Thus he makes it appear that Foucault more boldly proceeds beyond text.
 That is to say, il n’y a pas de hors-texte is made a crucial marker of the difference.